sanecz/python-msr-doc/README.md

 ## Running it

-This might take a lot amount of ram to parse the whole PDF (~10G)
+This might take a lot amount of ram to parse the whole PDF ~19G

+3m50 to run the msr.py on a 2x Xeon E5-2678v3 @2.50Ghz

 ```
 pip install -r requirements.txt